| 4 min read

 Before leaving the area, hop over to Leopold Park, which is a beautiful park with a pond, located on a hill and one of the best picnic spots in Brussels.
 It also features the former Solvay library, which is a fine example of art nouveau architecture.

 A quick 20-minute metro ride will take you to Botanique, a former botanical garden with gorgeous greenhouses.
 Today the greenhouses have been transformed into a unique culture and concert venue, whereas the botanical garden has become a beautiful public park.
-While strolling through the park surrounded by large skyscrapers, you’ll notice some similarities with New York’s Central Park.
+While strolling through the park surrounded by large skyscrapers, you’ll notice the similarities with New York’s Central Park.
 Except we have loads of small turtles instead of squirrels…

 - Take a Beerwalk and explore some of Brussels’ authentic bars while tasting Belgian beer